Time-series Configurations in RBFS

 Error Type 1: |

 This error occurs due to a invalid filter name.
-If the configured filter attribute is not present in the table, this error is shown. |
+If the configured filter attribute is not present in the table, this error is shown.
+If this error occurs, the filter does not have any effect, and there may be many objects get exported. |

 Error Type 2: |

 This error occurs due to a invalid attribute name.
-If the configured attribute is not present in the table, then this error is shown. |
+If the configured attribute is not present in the table, then this error is shown.
+If this error occurs, the expected metric does not appear as the configured attribute does not exist. |

 Error Type 3: |

 This error occurs due to a invalid type of attribute.
-If the configured attribute is present in the table and if the datatype is wrong, then this error is shown. |
+If the configured attribute is present in the table and if the datatype is wrong, then this error is shown. if this error occurs, the expected metric does not show up, because the attribute does not contain a numeric value or its value cannot be converted into a numeric value. |

 Error Type 4: |

-This error occurs due to a invalid label name or key name.
-If the configured label attribute is not present in the table, then this error is shown. |
+This error occurs due to a invalid key name.
+If the configured label attribute is not present in the table, then this error is shown.
+If this error occurs, Prometheus may process duplicate time-series entries due to missing labels.
+Filtering time-series does not work. |

 Error Type 5: |

-This error occurs due to a invalid label attribute type.
-If the configured label attribute is present in the table and if the datatype is wrong, this error is shown. |
+This error occurs due to a invalid filter attribute type.
+If the configured filer attribute is present in the table and if the datatype is wrong, this error is shown. |

 Error Type 1: Invalid Filter